Director: Guillermo del Toro

 Guillermo del Toro is one of the most imaginative directors in world cinema, a true auteur with a distinctive visual style and fascination with the fantastic.
 The Shape of Water is a celebration of the old 1930s monster movies in a way that only he could, by transforming them from horror stories to fairy tales.
 The film commences with an uncanny image, Elisa asleep and floating above the lounge in the middle of her apartment which is filled with water.
 Over this image is narration from Richard Jenkins character, setting the scene for a magical tale of love, loss, monsters and a “princess without a voice.”
 This fairytale is one about outsiders, about those who are without a voice, whether literally or metaphorically.
 Cleaners, women, an African-American, a gay man, a Soviet spy, all of the principle characters are disempowered figures in 1960s society who feel much more akin to the creature than the institution that holds it.

 Central to the effectiveness of The Shape of Water is how quickly we accept their most unconventional love.
 At no point does the film wink at the audience, undermining or questioning the legitimacy of their emotional connection.
-This is a fairytale world in which character’s initial reactions to the creature are wonder rather than fear, with no one displaying the slightest difficulty in accepting that this creature could exist.
+This is a fairytale world in which characters initially react to the creature with wonder rather than fear, with no one displaying the slightest difficulty in accepting that this creature could exist.
 As such, for the characters in the film, Elisa and the creature’s relationship is one between a woman and a prisoner rather than a woman and a monster.
 This allows the story to function as a classic love story in the tradition of the great Douglas Sirk melodramas rather than a sideshow oddity.

 In an era of great cynicism The Shape of Water is a very sincere movie, but not a naive one.
 A fairytale it may be, but a children’s film it is most definitely not.
 As with Pan’s Labyrinth – still del Toro’s best picture – there is a darkness to this fairy tale, an embracing of the ugliness of the world, which butts heads with its sense of wonder.
 Alexandre Desplat’s whimsical score and Paul D. Austerberry’s beautiful production design bring a sense of fantasy, but moments of violence and, in particular, a candid approach to sexuality, challenge expectations.
 While there is the potential for this combination to prove awkward, making the film simultaneously slightly too dark to be enjoyed as a fairytale and slightly too whimsical to be a serious drama, del Toro walks this line masterfully.